 - It’s full of natural minerals, replenishing those lost in the daily grind and helping to restore the health of our teeth.

 One 10 oz tub will last you seemingly forever.
-I’ve had one jar for well over a year and I’ve made several batches of homemade toothpaste AND I’ve started adding bentonite clay to my homemade tinted moisturizer and powdered foundation.
+I’ve had one jar for over a year and made several batches of homemade toothpaste.
+I’ve also started adding bentonite clay to my Homemade Tinted Moisturizer and Powdered Foundation.
 When the 10 oz tub is $10 or less (which happens pretty frequently), that’s your buy price.
 It’s SO much more affordable than buying toothpaste, and it’s multi-functional too!

 In addition to the bentonite clay, all you need is water, xylitol, and essential oils!
 Find the full recipe HERE.